 The list below mentions the new vaccines that are a part of immunization drive in India:

 Aspirants can check the following links to prepare comprehensively for the upcoming Civil Services Exams-

 What is the Indradhanush vaccine?

 Mission Indradhanush is a major health mission by the government of India launched on @5 December 2014.
-The scheme seeks to drive towards 90% full immunization coverage of India and sustain the same by 2020.
+The scheme seeks to drive towards 90% full immunization coverage of India and sustaining the same.

 What is the vaccine alliance Gavi?